cert-manager/website/content/en/docs/configuration/acme/http01/_index.md

       serviceType: ClusterIP
 ```

-By default type `NodePort` will be used when you don't set HTTP01 or when you set
+By default, type `NodePort` will be used when you don't set HTTP01 or when you set
 `serviceType` to an empty string.
 Normally there's no need to change this.